-When writing for a wide audience, it’s best to explain that which not might already be known, but since we readers of Curbside Classic pride ourselves on our vast collective knowledge of automotive history and trivia, it’s difficult to gauge whether Claus Luthe needs an introduction.
+When writing for anoraks such our readers, it’s difficult to gauge whether Claus Luthe needs an introduction.
 Certainly, his cars are famous and almost unanimously well-regarded, but as someone who’s worked for manufacturers in-house, he many not have benefited from the same degree of name recognition as, say, Giugiaro or Michelotti.
-I will do my best to rectify this lack of fame, as the cars he penned are easily some of our favorites.
+Still, the cars he penned are easily some of our favorites and his work deserves more than a few words.

-Perhaps Mr. Luthe’s success in creating a very diverse portfolio has influenced how he is recognized by car buffs, for while he famously created some famous, high-end designs, he also left his mark on some more-modest vehicles.
+Mr. Luthe’s success in creating a very diverse portfolio demonstrates the breadth of his talent, for while he famously created some famous, high-end designs, he also left his mark on some more-modest vehicles.
 Such is a fitting narrative when considering the life of a person whose personal timeline coincided with of his homeland’s utter devastation and rebirth following World War Two.
 Luthe was twelve years old when his father died, on Germany’s Eastern front, in 1944, and only sixteen when he began his first apprenticeship with a coach builder helping to design buses.
 After six years, he joined Deutsche Fiat, where he helped design the front end of the Nuovo 500, a car whose adorable face left its mark all across postwar Europe.

 He is more well known for his work at NSU, where he landed a job in the late ’50s through family connections.
 Up to that point, the company did not have a design department, so the young Luthe was given a position which allowed him both some degree of freedom as well as a great deal of responsibility.
 The first cars he created in his new position were the NSU Prinz 4 of 1961 and the NSU Wankel Spider.